palaseus/egdol/README.md

 Profiling & Analysis (built-in, production-ready)
 -----------------------------------------------
-edgol includes a lightweight, non-intrusive profiling subsystem built for observability, CI integration, and local optimization.
+egdol includes a lightweight, non-intrusive profiling subsystem built for observability, CI integration, and local optimization.
 Profiling inspects already-collected counters — it does not change interpreter semantics.